tareksabry1337/SwiftConnect/Documentation/Usage.md

 https://myserver.com/users/1/todos/5?action=done

-And also let's assume you need to pass a json object in the parameters / pecial header (because why not ?)
+And also let's assume you need to pass a json object in the parameters (because why not ?)
 Can you imagine the nightmares ? constructing this Request will be very complex but with propertyWrappers it's very very simple.
 Let's take a look at example Request that does this.

 ```swift